STD Awareness Month

 Enthused or Confused?

 April is STD Awareness Month and the Centers for Disease Control and Prevention (CDC) wants the healthcare community to get enthused about STD prevention!
 Are you enthused or confused?
 The topics of sex, pregnancy, and STD’s are often 800 pound gorillas in our homes, schools, and even some doctor’s offices.
 Why is it so difficult to talk about sex?
 After all, with very few exceptions, every baby born will eventually grow into a sexually active adult.
 Additionally, children are bombarded by sexual messages on TV, in movies, and even in checkout lines at grocery stores.
 Before the hormones of puberty rev up, we need to be sure our kids have the facts they need to make informed decisions about expressing their sexuality.

 STD’s are very common.
-In Ontario County STD rates go up every year.
+In go up every year.
 They are usually highest in 19-24 year olds.
 Like the rest of the United States, the vast majority of reported infections are due to chlamydia.
 Chlamydial infections are caused by bacteria.
 Among males, symptoms may include burning with urination or abnormal discharge from the penis.
 Females may note abnormal vaginal discharge, irregular bleeding, cramping, or pain during sex.
 In many cases symptoms are mild or completely absent.